alex3robertson-psycdalex/Alex-D-Cypher/README.md

 zeta i analyze

-im on X app
+im on the X app

 but google is all lies

 alphabet axis of power and euclid

-call them imaginary
+call them imagined

 and they call you stupid